-Initiation timeframe begins At the time the reporter contacts any local county child welfare agency Upon screen-in of report • Within Response Time (Immediate-8 hours, 24 hours, or Initiation is complete when face-to-face interviews have been completed with all children that reside in the home 72 hours) Document the time that the Assessment caseworker begins the assessment phase of the initiation • Immediate response time-begins urgently after the reporter contacts the local county child welfare and initiation completed no later than 8 hours from contact by the reporter. • 24 and 72 hours-Initiation must be completed no later than the provided response time of 24 or 72 hours from initial contact by the reporter.
-Document the time the Assessment caseworker completes initiation Document all diligent efforts to complete initiation See Initiation protocol for exceptions to interviewing sequence (e.g., domestic violence) Same Day Initiated with Children Face-to-face interviews with parents/caretakers (all household members) Completion of Safety Assessment Home visit Records Check (criminal, CPS history) etc.) - Promptly and ongoing as new information is received Ongoing during assessment Contacts with parent(s) and child(rer apart or at additional intervals to ass n).
-See Contacts During the Assessment Section - frequency determined by risk level (at least 7 calendar days ure child's safety) • Collateral contacts - At least two du ring assessment • Visit at home where child(ren) resides (with parent/caretaker or Temporary Safety Provider) Current within 7 calendar days Documentation of any assessment activity or action If/when case involves a Temporary Safety Provider
+Initiation timeframe begins At the time the reporter contacts any local county child welfare agency Upon screen-in of report Within Response Time (Immediate-8 hours, 24 hours, or 72 • Initiation is complete when face-to-face interviews have been completed with all children that reside in the home hours) • Document the time that the Assessment caseworker begins the assessment phase of the initiation • Immediate response time-begins urgently after the reporter contacts the local county child welfare and initiation completed no later than 8 hours from contact by the reporter.
+24 and 72 hours-Initiation must be completed no later than the provided response time of 24 or 72 hours from initial contact by the reporter.
+Document the time the Assessment caseworker completes initiation Document all diligent efforts to complete initiation See Initiation protocol for exceptions to interviewing sequence (e.g., domestic violence) Same Day Initiated with Children • Face-to-face interviews with parents/caretakers (all household members) Completion of Safety Assessment Home visit • Records Check (criminal, CPS history, et c.) - Promptly and ongoing as new information is received Ongoing during assessment Contacts with parent(s) and child(ren). apart or at shorter intervals to assure ch See Contacts during the Assessment Section - frequency determined by risk level (at least 7 calendar days nild's safety) • Collateral contacts - At least two during gassessment Visit at the home where child(ren) resides (with parent/caretaker or Temporary Safety Provider) Current within 7 calendar days Documentation of any assessment activity or action If/when case involves a Temporary Safety Provider Prior to placement of child(ren) with Meet with family to develop a safety plan and hold a CFT a Temporary Safety Provider Complete background checks for all household members 16 years or older